 In the Internet of things, the precise geographic location of a thing-and also the precise geographic dimensions of a thing-will be critical.
 Therefore, facts about a thing, such as its location in time and space, have been less critical to track because the person processing the information can decide whether or not that information was important to the action being taken, and if so, add the missing information (or decide to not take the action).
 (Note that some things in the Internet of things will be sensors, and sensor location is usually important.)
 The GeoWeb and Digital Earth are promising applications that become possible when things can become organized and connected by location.
 However, the challenges that remain include the constraints of variable spatial scales, the need to handle massive amounts of data, and an indexing for fast search and neighbor operations.
 In the Internet of things, if things are able to take actions on their own initiative, this human-centric mediation role is eliminated.
 Thus, the time-space context that we as humans take for granted must be given a central role in this information ecosystem.
-Just as standards play a key role in the Internet of things.
+Just as standards play a key role in the Internet and the Web, geospatial standards will play a key role in the Internet of things.